cunnie/inclusive-sober-literature/remixed/12_and_12/01_en_tt_copyright.md

 This remix of the book _Twelve Steps and Twelve Traditions_ was produced _without_ permission and is not approved by the A.A.
 General Service Conference.

-Remixed 2020 by Tom Dunlap and others.
+Remixed 2020 by Their Sober Press.

 Lovingly compiled in Cananda.